dacelo-n/copy-pics-vids-to-folder/README.md

 # copy-pics-vids-to-folder
-Copy  .mp4, .mov, .mwv, .flv, .png, .img and .jpg files from a target folder to a disgnated folder.
+Copy: mp4,mov, flv, png, jpg, and img files from a target folder to a disgnated folder.This is can modified by adding more desired files such as pdf, mp3 or removing others.

- make sure to replace destination folder with your own path
 ## Creating a file in the terminal

 In the terminal you can create a file to store the command to reuse multiple times.

-Enter `touch yourfilename` to create the file
+Enter `touch yourfilename` to create the file.
+Replace `yourfilename` with whatever name you like.

 Next `sudo nano yourfilenmae` to begin editing it.
 Copy and paste the code below.